 How can physical therapy help me find neck pain relief?

 Don’t let your daily discomfort be a pain in the neck any longer.
-Contact our Bedford and Fall River physical therapy office to speak with one of our licensed physical therapists today and schedule your initial consultation!
+For more details contact our Bedford and Fall River, NS physiotherapy office to speak with one of our licensed physiotherapists today and schedule your initial consultation!
 Kinetesis Spine & Joint Clinic will help you get started on the road toward long-lasting pain relief.